 From the sparkling apartment complexes that tower over the Dubai Marina to the glittering designer malls, the entire UAE city exudes elegance and sophistication at every turn.
 Dubai is the place to travel to in order to treat yourself to a little taste of “the good life”.

-All things considered, you absolutely can still enjoy Dubai when travelling on a budget.
+All things considered, you absolutely can still enjoy Dubai on a budget.
 This guide runs through a few of the ways in which budget travel in Dubai is possible.

 Dubai may be known for its ultra-luxurious super hotels and man-made islands but that doesn’t mean that these places are the only option.
 It is possible to find accommodation in Dubai that suits every budget – from mid-range to backpacker.

-I found a serviced apartment in Barsha Heights for just £35 a night.
+Serviced apartments in Barsha Heights and other parts of Dubai are available via Airbnb for as little as £35 a night.
 While that is not ultra-budget travel in Dubai, it is pretty good value considering where you are.

 “At the top” hostel is a converted high-rise apartment building in the Dubai Marina that offers dorms.
-Not only is the cheapest accommodation choice for travelling to Dubai on a budget, but the place also offers great views and is considered among the “best” hostel options for budget travellers in Dubai.
+Not only is it the cheapest accommodation choice for travelling to Dubai on a budget, but the place also offers great views.
+It is social, and popular and is widely considered to be among the “best” hostel options for budget travellers in Dubai.

 Couchsurfing in Dubai